 CanX-2 relies on twenty solar cells spread over its surfaces to generate power.
 In eclipse, power is drawn from a rechargeable 4.8 Ah lithium-ion battery.
-Direct energy transfer is used to convey the generated electrical energy (2 to 7 W) to the battery.
-Power is distributed to the units on the satellite via an unregulated power bus nominally operating at 4.0 V.
+Direct energy transfer is used to enable the 2 to 7 W of generated electrical energy for use by the various subsystems.
+Power is disseminated via an unregulated power bus, which nominally operates at 4.0 V.

-Attitude determination and control of the satellite centres on a conceptually simple system.
-Determination, with an accuracy of about $\pm 1.5^{\circ}$, is achieved using a set of six SFL-developed sun sensors, supplemented by an SFL-developed, three-axis, magnetometer, which is deployed approximately 20 cm from the satellite.
-Orbit-normal alignment, of the satellite's minor (Y) axis, is achieved through simultaneous application of wheel bias and rate-damping control.
+Attitude determination and control of the satellite centres on a conceptually simple Determination, with an accuracy of about ±1.5°, is achieved using a set of six SFL-developed sun sensors, supplemented by an SFL-developed, three-axis. magnetometer, which is deployed approximately 20 cm from the satellite.
+Orbit-normal alignment, of the satellite's minor axis, is achieved through simultaneous application of wheel bias and rate-damping control.
 Pitching, around the minor axis, is accurate to about 2°.
-The reaction wheel (Figure 2), used by CanX-2, was developed in a partnership between SFL and Sinclair Interplanetary.
-It generates a maximum torque of 3 mN·m and has maximum momentum storage of 30 mN·m·s.
+The reaction wheel, used by CanX-2, was developed in partnership between SFL and Sinclair Interplanetary.
+It generates a maximum torque of 3 mNm and has maximum momentum storage of 30 mNms.
 Three hand-wound magnetorquers provide rate-damping control and wheel-momentum management, as necessary.
+The attitude determination and control suite of components is shown in Figure 6 and Figure 7.